FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-14-Kali-Tools.md

 ## Nikto

 Nikto is another type of scanner that will specifically scan web servers for potential vulnerabilities.
-This is very useful to us because it allows us to gather information about a web server
+This is very useful to us because it allows us to gather information about a web server for use in a later stage.